beeware/batavia/docs/how-to/builtins.rst

         }

 Next, we need to validate the arguments are correct.
 We can use JavaScript's ``Object.keys()`` to get the keys of an object.
-If the function pass in the , we will check the Python REPL to see what kind of error and throw it.
+If we can't accept certain args or kwargs, we will check the Python REPL to see what kind of error and throw it.

 .. tabs::